Ell-716/Ell-716/README.md

 ## Hi there 👋 I'm Elena

 - 🤓 I’m currently learning Software Engineering at a Bootcamp!
-- 🔧 My focus is on Python, HTML, and Object-Oriented Programming.
+- 🔧 My focus is on Python, HTML, OOP and Flask.
-- 🚀 Up next: Flask, Databases, and JavaScript.
+- 🚀 Up next: SQL, Databases, and JavaScript.
 - 📚 Passionate about building practical, real-world applications and expanding my coding skills.